 - Slow adoption at the fringes where either the need is great or there’s freedom in the enterprise to experiment.

-- Select customers or enterprises begin dominant use of the technology, both reaping huge benefits as well as training a set of future leaders.
+- Select customers or enterprises begin the dominant use of technology, both reaping huge benefits as well as training a set of future leaders.

 - Other enterprise customers, who were left behind, see the broad benefits and start adopting the technology.

-This has happened over and over again, from the transition to cloud based software (SAAS), to mobile development.
+This has happened over and over again, from the transition to cloud-based software (SAAS), to mobile development.
 Every large enterprise on the planet today has a Center of Excellence for cloud and mobile.
 AI will be no different.

-The Mission for the Center of Excellence
+The Mission for the Centre of Excellence

 - Deliver applications.
 Today, the thinking around AI and ML mostly stops at models or dashboards.
 This is a good first step, but to have real impact with this technology, it must be expressed within applications that are usable by the end line of business users, who should not need any expertise in AI/ML to use these applications.
 Think Apps not Models.

-- Self-sufficiency in deploying AI based applications.
+- Self-sufficiency in deploying AI-based applications.